Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 This was built off the aglab2 LiveSplit.SuperMario64.asl autosplitter
 	https://github.com/aglab2/LiveSplitAutoSplitters

+Notes
+- This is only made for binary ROM hacks of the US version of SM64.
+(Which is most hacks)
+- Only full game speedruns were in mind in making this.
+Stage RTA may not work well

 Changes
 - the code for the split handling was restructured, allowing for multiple split conditions.
 Also conditions can be anywhere in the split instead of only the end
 - there's now support for course labels (e.g. [C1] or [B2]).
 Numbers still work if desired
 - for the last split, can now split on a warp (for use with star road 0/80 star)
-- small fixes, like key splits not working on a water star, autosplitting after skipping a split after conditions met
+- small fixes, like key splits not working on a water star, or autosplitting sometimes after skipping a split

 - split on music change was removed for now